CreepPork/next-door-key-simulator/README.md

 This will restart both containers, and afterward enter following mode for the console logs.
 Then you should see the new log entries starting to appear.

+## Disclaimer

+This project originally has been developed for LatQN (Latvian National Quantum Network) project in association with LVRTC (Latvian State Radio and Television Center).